-- Provide every full-time student with a Personal Tutor as a named point of contact during their course - Ensure each student has a minimum of one 1-1 with their Personal Tutor per term in addition to a minimum of two 1-1's per half term with their subject teachers to set targets - Track and monitor students' academic progress, by setting and reviewing realistic but challenging SMART targets - Advise students on personal, social and financial issues which impact on achievement and progression - Provide students with the opportunity to consider course options, progression routes and careers advice - Evaluate the impact of the career's education programme through the tracking and analysis of students' destinations, taking into consideration relevance and appropriateness when considering their starting point. - Personal Tutors are aware of their increasingly important role in the provision of 5.2 progression advice.
+- Provide every full-time student with a Personal Tutor as a named point of contact during their course. - Ensure each student has a minimum of one 1-1 with their Personal Tutor per term in addition to a minimum of two 1-1's per half term with their subject teachers to set targets. - Track and monitor students' academic progress, by setting and reviewing realistic but challenging SMART targets. - Advise students on personal, social and financial issues which impact on achievement and progression. - Provide students with the opportunity to consider course options, progression routes and careers advice. - Evaluate the impact of the career's education programme through the tracking and analysis of students' destinations, taking into consideration relevance and appropriateness when considering their starting point. - Personal Tutors are aware of their increasingly important role in the provision of 5.2 progression advice.
+Personal Tutors in SEND adapt the approach to prepare their young people for life and independence skills based on individual needs.
+(SEND and Inclusion Policy and Curriculum planning Tools using SOLAR based around the RAPAR framework are used).
 Basic provision is included in the Tutorials Scheme of Work.
-Tutorials are a dedicated session on every full time or substantial student's timetable weekly.
-The session is led by their Personal Tutor who is usually a member of the teaching team for the area.
-The focus is around achievement and progression to meet career aspirations.
+Tutorials are a purposeful session on every full-time student's weekly timetable.
+Their Personal Tutor who is usually a member of the teaching team in their curriculum leads the session.
+The focus is around achievement and progression to meet career aspirations and preparation for life.